bonfirelink/ccc-intersect/content/events/2022/Contribute-your-intent.md

 ---
-title: "Let's co-create Itersect 2022 togheter"
+title: "Let's co-create Intersect 2022 together"
 excerpt: 'What is alive in you? <a href="https://forms.gle/Q5bujVDmxPh7DuTB6" target="_blank" rel="nofollow noopener noreferrer">Add your intent for 2022 edition</a>'
 date: 2022-12-27
 start_time: 1200